Restore Facial Function and Aesthetics

-Treating Dental and Facial Injuries
+Treating Different Types of Facial Injuries

 For broken or knocked-out (avulsed) teeth, you may be treated by either a general dentist or an oral surgeon.
 Oral surgeons usually treat avulsed teeth or fractures that affect the bone surrounding the tooth sockets.
 Usually, the tooth is stabilized by being bonded or wired to a neighboring tooth, allowing the injury to heal.